dslmeinte/UIScript/Design.md

 fooBarred -> <button .{warning explosive}> { "Proceed with caution?" }
 ```

-You could view the "implies" operator as a ternary **if**-operator that's been made binary again.
+You could view the "when" operator as a ternary **if**-operator that's been made binary again.

 ### The "tagging" operator